hestiacp/hestiacp/README.md

 bash hst-install.sh -h
 ```

-Alternatively, @gabizz has made available a command-line script generator at <https://gabizz.github.io/hestiacp-scriptline-generator/> which allows you to easily generate the installation command via GUI.
+Alternatively, You can use <http://hestiacp.com/install.html> which allows you to easily generate the installation command via GUI.

 ## How to upgrade an existing installation